The Real Force Castle

 The Castillo de la Real Fuerza in Later Times

-After the English invasion in 1762, when taking the colonial domain back, the castle began to function as an organization center the the defense and, during the War of the 10 Years (1868-1878), it converted into the Cuartel del Cuerpo de Voluntarios de La Habana.
+After the English invasion in 1762, when taking the colonial domain back, the castle began to function as an organization center the the defense and, during the War of the 10 Years (1868-1878), it was converted into the Cuartel del Cuerpo de Voluntarios de La Habana.
 In 1899, the intervening American government ordered to move the National Archive in the Castle, when it remained up to 1906.
 And, from this moment on, it became the Rural Guard Quarter, until 1934, where the Batallón Número Uno de Artillería del Regimiento Siete, Máximo Gómez took place.
 Finally, between 1938 and 1957, the forteress hosted the National Library.

 The Cuban Revolution took the power on 1959 and from this year one, the Castillo de la Real Fuerza hosted several high level contemporary Cuban art expositions in a non permanent way.
 In 1990 it became the Museum of Contemporary Artistic Ceramic and finally, starting from 2005, it became what it should be, the museum of itself.
 It now contains several relics of its own history and also elements related to the history of the navigation and ship building.